 I use the other basket added to my desk to keep the cables from the desk in place without dangling down.

-Another option: If you have more than one laptop/device charging our desk, you can get a stand that holds all of them, like this one I found on Amazon (Affiliate).
+Another option: If you have more than one laptop/device charging your desk, you can get a laptop stand that holds all of them, like this one I found on Amazon (Affiliate).

 Another option: I also had a modesty panel in front of all these cables that I found at Ikea.
 If you want to check that out, here is the link.
 It uses brackets to attach to the desk side.
 This modesty panel was attached to the desk in front of the cable basket after all the cables were organized.